ailequal/htmlcss-template/README.md

 # htmlcss-template
-A basic and organized template for writing HTML and CSS.
+A simple template for writing HTML and CSS.